Music 65 lecture notes

 Dynamic/moving coil (pressure-gradient mic)

-Condensor/capacitor=charged back plate + diaphragm acts as capacitor, one plate moves, capacitance changes.
+Condensor/capacitor=charged plate, uncharged plate, acts as capacitor, one plate moves, capacitance changes.

 Charge comes from battery, or permanently-charged plate (electret), or dedicated power supply (old tube mics), or phantom power: 48v DC provided by mixer (doesn’t get into signal, because input transformer removes it).